Five Illegal Immigration Myths Debunked

 New York Times: "On Saturday, a gunman opened fired in a Walmart store in El Paso, killing 22 people and injuring more than two dozen others."

 "The authorities said the suspect, Patrick Crusius, a 21-year-old white man, wrote a hate-filled, anti-immigrant manifesto that appeared online minutes before the massacre.
 Echoing the man accused of fatally shooting dozens of people at two mosques in New Zealand in March, the El Paso gunman’s manifesto mentioned the “great replacement,” a conspiracy theory that warns of white genocide."

-Donald Trump and Fox news commentators contribute to the myth by discussing illegal immigration across the southern border as an "invasion" of "drug dealers and rapists" entering the country to prey on good white folks, while occasionally taking time out to vote.
-For instance, Fox news commentator, Jeanine Pirro packages both the "great replacement" conspiracy theory and the illegals voting myth in her vision of a dystopian America.
+Donald Trump and Fox news commentators contributed to the myth by discussing illegal immigration across the southern border as an "invasion" of "drug dealers and rapists" entering the country to prey on good white folks, while occasionally taking time out to vote.
+For instance, Fox news commentator, Jeanine Pirro once packaged both the "great replacement" conspiracy theory and the illegals voting myth in her vision of a dystopian America.